New Material by Uresia Gamers Around

 and other Uresian creations by the fans.
 Join the Uresia

-Mailing List to see where most of the material destined for here may
+Community to see where most of the material destined for here may come

-come from.
-If you have a Uresia-specific creation you'd like to show off
+from.
+If you have a Uresia-specific creation you'd like to show off here,

-here, your best bet is to post it to the Mailing List first!
-The fan archives
+your best bet is to post it to those places first!
+Uresia belongs to o

 - The Uresia Character Archive